SeisSol/SeisSol/Documentation/supermuc_ng.rst

   logLevel0                   = 'info'

-5. Submission file for SeisSo on Phase 2:
+5. Submission file for SeisSol on Phase 2:

 ::